michalmonday/xohw23-121/docs/setup_guide.md

 ### Accessing console port (using putty)

-We can check in device manager the com port number (in my case it was COM5), and use it in putty to access the serial port (baud rate is set to 115200).
+We can check in device manager the com port number (in our case it was COM5), and use it in putty to access the serial port (baud rate is set to 115200).

 <img alt="ERROR: IMAGE WASNT DISPLAYED" src="../images/com_port.png" />